babbleberry/rpi4-osdev/part8-breakout-ble/README.md

 Next we send a subscription request to the service using that handle in `sendACLsubscribe()` in _bt.c_.
 We tell it that we're interested in receiving updates to its stored value (or "characteristic").
 I actually did a lot of reverse-engineering to get to this code.
 ACL data packets over HCI are not widely documented.
 Have a read of [this forum thread](https://www.raspberrypi.org/forums/viewtopic.php?t=233140) to see the kind of things I did to succeed. `gatttool` and `hcitool` on Raspbian turned out to be very my good friends!

-Finally, we call acl_poll() repeatedly to see if there are any updates waiting.
-The data comes in the form of an ACL packet which identifies, amongst other things, the connection handle it was sent to/using (worth checking against our recorded handle so we know it's for us) as well as data length and an opcode.
-The opcode 0x1B represents a "ATT handle value notification".
+Finally, we call `acl_poll()` repeatedly to see if there are any updates waiting.
+The data comes to us in the form of an ACL packet, which identifies, amongst other things, the connection handle it was sent to/using (worth checking against our recorded handle so we know it's for us) as well as data length and an opcode.

+The opcode 0x1B represents a "ATT handle value notification" (ATT_HandleValueNoti in the TI docs).
 Those are the updates we're looking for.
 In part7 we simply print the update to debug to show it's been received.

 The last mile
 -------------
-With this, it's a good task to take part6 and part7 code and merge them to form a working Breakout implementation that's controlled via Bluetooth!
+With this, it's a good exercise to take part6 and part7 code and merge them to form a working Breakout implementation that's controlled via Bluetooth!
 After all, that's exactly how I ended up with the part8 code...
+If you get stuck, it's all in my repo.

 Good luck!